First, what is an actionable metric?

 We only track “Activated” users, which is why all the Month 1 retention values are 100%.
 A Retention report can tell you if you are moving in the right direction towards building a product people want or simply spinning cycles.

 Rule 3: Metrics are People too

-This last part is particularly important before product/market fit when you don’t have huge numbers of users and need rely more on qualitative versus quantitative validation.
+This last part is particularly important before product/market fit when you don’t have huge numbers of users and need to rely more on qualitative versus quantitative validation.